Learning Generalizable Robot Policy with Human Demonstration Video as a Prompt: METHODS

 To adapt SPCL for diffusion policy training, we add a learnable clustering token to the input of our Diffusion Transformer (DiT) encoder and use the encoder’s output for that token—denoted $h$—as a prototype‐aware latent.
 During training we jointly optimize three losses:

 (1) the NT-Xent contrastive loss $\mathcal{L}_{\mathrm{contra}}$, which treats tasks sharing the same skill as positives and tasks of different skills as negatives (analogous to data‐augmented positives in vision); (2) a prototypical cross-entropy loss $\mathcal{L}_{\mathrm{proto}}$, which encourages each the learned latent $\mathbf{h}$ to align with the cross-entropy distribution over its K-Means prototype label, promoting tighter intra-prototype clustering and clearer inter-prototype separation.
 And (3) a Siamese-style metric loss $\mathcal{L}_{\mathrm{metric}}$ at the prototype level, which further enforces proximity among same-prototype samples in metric space while repelling different-prototype samples, thus reducing semantic confusion.
-Please refer to the appendix for detailed information about these three losses.
+Due to space constraints, we omit the detailed formulations of $\mathcal{L}_{contra}$, $\mathcal{L}_{proto}$, and $\mathcal{L}_{metric}$, which are similar in spirit to those in \cite{li2020prototypical, mo2022siamese}, but adapted to our setting with modifications in sample construction.

 The total loss for PDCP consist of the action loss and a weighted sum of the mentioned loss with coefficient $w_p, w_p, w_m$:

-Together, these objectives guide the network to learn task-discriminative, skill-aware, and modality-agnostic representations which improving cross-modal alignment between human and robot demonstrations and ultimately enhancing the robustness and generalization of our diffusion policy.